UK-U.S. extradition review deals blow to hacker

 He says he became obsessed with looking through military data networks for evidence of aliens and secret technology.

-The extradition review's finding is politically difficult for Prime Minister David Cameron and his coalition deputy Nick Clegg, who raised McKinnon's case with U.S. President Barack Obama during his state visit this year.
+The extradition review's finding is politically difficult for British Prime Minister David Cameron and his coalition deputy Nick Clegg, who raised McKinnon's case with President Barack Obama during his state visit this year.

 The British leaders have backed criticism of the treaty, drawn up after the September 11, 2001 attacks to allow the quick transfer of suspects.
 Whilst in opposition, Clegg had called the treaty "lopsided."